Equidistribution of rational subspaces and their shapes: The dynamical version of the theorem in codimension at least 3

-\begin{remark} For later use, we point out that the first three conditions were used in this order for the three items in the above proof.
+\begin{remark} We recall from the beginning of this section \S\ref{sec:proofdyn} that the first three conditions in admissibility were used in this order for the three factors in the above proof.
 This has a consequence: If $L_i\in \Grk(\Q)$ is any sequence of subspaces satisfying properties \eqref{item: c1 admissibility} and \eqref{item: c4 admissibility}, then for any $g_i \in \Spin_Q(\R)$ the packets